• Skip to primary navigation

 Heart Disease

 Even in heart disease, inflammation is implicated.
-When cholesterol-rich plaques buildup in the blood vessels, the body perceives this as abnormal and foreign.
+When cholesterol-rich plaques build up in the blood vessels, the body perceives this as abnormal and foreign.
 As a result, the body tries to cover up the plaque from the rest of the flowing blood.
 However, if the plaque ruptures, the walled-off contents can come into contact with blood and trigger a blood clot formation (4).
-This, of course, can cause a heart attack, or stroke (depending on how close the blocked artery is to the heart or brain, respectively).
+This, of course, can cause a heart attack or stroke (depending on how close the blocked artery is to the heart or brain, respectively).

 Diabetes

 Cytokines that develop as a result of chronic inflammation can interfere with insulin signalling, according to a 2009 article in the journal Gerontology (5).
 This results in increased insulin resistance and spiked blood sugar.
 The blood sugar spikes trigger white blood cells to attack, and inflammation continues.
-As a result, the risk for diabetes increases.
+As a result, the risk of diabetes increases.

 Lung Issues

 Chronic inflammation is implicated in many lung disorders like asthma and chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema.
-When the lungs are inflamed, fluids and mucus accumulate, making the airways narrow, and breathing difficult.
+When the lungs are inflamed, fluids and mucus accumulate, making the airways narrow and breathing difficult.

 Bone Health